pinglainstitute/energy-gdp-emissions/README.md

 ### Results
 * [RMSE and MASE tables for three countries]

-The comparison table of average RMSE and average MASE for three countries vs G7 countries (China, India included, EU excluded)
+The comparison table of average RMSE and average MASE for three countries vs all countries (>= 0.8 in data coverage)

 * [Avg RMSE and MASE comparison]